 The UK Research and Innovation Digital Economy (DE) Theme is led by the Engineering and Physical Sciences Research Council (EPSRC) in partnership with the AHRC and ESRC, and supports research to rapidly realise the transformational impact of digital technologies on aspects of community life, cultural experiences, future society, and the economy.

-The Digital Economy (DE) Theme brings together a unique community of researchers from diverse disciplines, including social science, engineering, computer science, the arts and medical research; and users; including people, businesses and government; to study, understand and find solutions to real problems.
+The EPSRC DE Theme brings together a unique community of researchers from diverse disciplines, including social science, engineering, computer science, the arts and medical research; and users; including people, businesses and government; to study, understand and find solutions to real problems.

-- Building the capacity and expertise needed to realise the Digital Economy through three Digital Economy Research Hubs/Next Stage Centres of Excellence.
+- Building the capacity and expertise needed to realise the Digital Economy through Digital Economy Research Hubs/Next Stage Centres of Excellence.

 - Funding a portfolio of research which crosses disciplinary boundaries.